AdobeDocs/adobe-creativity-mcp/src/pages/prompts-and-workflows/index.md

 # Prompts & workflows

 Copy any prompt below into Claude to try it.
 The sections below are organized around the six skills that ship with Adobe for creativity — each section shows what that skill is good for and gives you prompts to try.
 Use these as starting points, then iterate in chat.
-Claude's strength is the back-and-forth: start with a rough direction and refine.

 | What you want to do | Try this |
 | --- | --- |